 - Account managers to manage client expectations.

-Web design has evolved dramatically over the past decades.
-Today’s top designers must be fluent in both creative and technical tools.
-These include:
+Today’s top designers must be fluent in both creative and technical aspects of a website.
+Quiz them on the following:

 - Content Management Systems (CMS) like WordPress, Webflow, Framer, or Shopify.